jecxjo/todo.hs/README.md

 # todo.hs
 A haskell implementation of todo.txt

-This application was created as a series of blog posts to cover some of the concepts of Haskell.
-To go through the development process go [here][2].

 ## Supported Features (0.0.1)

 The todo.txt file is currently hardcoded to your `$HOME` directory.
 The default sort is based on